Agentic Verification of Software Systems: Background

 \subsection{Formal Program Verification}

 Formal program verification uses mathematically rigorous methods to prove that a program satisfies its specifications.
-Unlike traditional testing, which can only expose errors for specific inputs or executions, formal verification provides logical guarantees that a program behaves correctly for all possible executions within a given semantic model.
-Within this landscape, a prominent paradigm is \emph{deductive verification}.
-In this approach, the program code is annotated with formal specifications, such as preconditions, postconditions, and loop invariants.
-These annotations form \emph{formal contracts} that describe the program's intended behavior at the module and function boundaries.
-The annotated code is then compiled into a finite set of logical \emph{proof obligations} under an explicit semantic model.
-The discharge of all proof obligations implies that the program satisfies its specifications.
+Unlike traditional testing, which only checks specific executions, formal verification provides logical guarantees for all executions within a given semantic model.
+A prominent paradigm is \emph{deductive verification}, where a program is annotated with formal specifications such as pre/postconditions and loop invariants.
+These annotations define \emph{formal contracts} for the intended behavior of the program, and the annotated code is translated into logical \emph{proof obligations}.
+If all proof obligations are discharged, the program is verified to satisfy its specifications.

 To facilitate deductive verification, a variety of tools have been developed, including \dafny~\cite{DBLP:conf/lpar/Leino10, DBLP:journals/pacmse/MisuLM024}, \verus~\cite{DBLP:journals/corr/abs-2303-05491}, \viper~\cite{DBLP:conf/vmcai/0001SS16}, and \framac~\cite{DBLP:journals/fac/KirchnerKPSY15}.
 These tools support annotating code, generating proof obligations, and attempting to discharge them.
 Automated solvers~\cite{de2008z3, barbosa2022cvc5} can be used to handle simple proof obligations (e.g., quantifier-free linear arithmetic \cite{ge2009complete}).
 More complex proof obligations---such as those involving non-linear reasoning, quantifier handling, or sophisticated inductive proofs---require human guidance.
 In such cases, \emph{interactive theorem provers} (ITPs) are used, where auxiliary \emph{lemmas} are introduced to capture intermediate properties, helping to structure and simplify the proofs of these obligations.